theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/csv-via-http.md

 ---

 This destination is a generic CSV stream over HTTP.
 The CSV (via HTTP) destination is supported by many products.
-The following products have been tested: Layer2 and INFONEA.
+The following products have been tested: Layer2, INFONEA and KNIME.

-{% include _content/en/xu-specific/xu-destinations/general/connection_1.md %}
+{% include _content/en/xu-specific/xu-destinations/general/connection.md %}

 ### Destination Details
 ![CSV-Destination-Details](/img/content/xu/CSV-Destination-Details.png){:class="img-responsive"}